 Paediatrics & Child Health conforms to the International Committee of Medical Journal Editors’ (ICMJE) Uniform Requirements for Manuscripts Submitted to Biomedical Journals.

 Paediatrics & Child Health editors and peer reviewers carefully review each manuscript for original content.
 Manuscripts that contain plagiarized material will be immediately rejected.

 While complete anonymity may be difficult to achieve, identifying information, including patients’ names, initials, or hospital numbers, should not be published in written descriptions.
-Masking the eye region in photographs or patients is an inadequate protection of anonymity.
+Masking the eye region in photographs or patients is not adequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

 Conflict of interest and financial disclosure

 Paediatrics & Child Health and the Canadian Paediatric Society require authors to disclose any and all potential, perceived or actual conflicts of interest (defined as any financial relationship that relates in any way to the content of the manuscript).
 These include but are not limited to specific financial interest, relationship and affiliations relevant to the topic(s) discussed in the submitted manuscript.
 These could be employment/affiliation, grants or funding, consultancies, honoraria, stock ownership or option, expert testimony, royalties, or patent files, received or pending.

 This policy is not intended to prevent authors with financial or other interests from publishing their work.
 However, it is the journal’s responsibility to provide reviewers and readers with full disclosure to ensure scientific integrity.